eyounx/MLSim/README.md

 - `data/data_x-xx-foreign.csv` epidemic data in other countries, Without this file, the experiments related to other countries can't be conducted.
 - `data/province_data_extra_x-xx.csv` epidemic data in China's mainland.
 Without this file, the experiments related to China's mainland can't be conducted.
 - `data/refine_transfer3.csv` population movement data in China's mainland.
-Without this file, the experiments related to China's mainland except for Hubei can't be conduct.
+Without this file, the experiments related to China's mainland except for Hubei can't be conducted.
 - `data/cur_confirmed-xxxx-xx-xx.json` cumulative confirmed cases in China's mainland on the date of xxxx-xx-xx.
 This file is only used in the results plot function, i.e., without this file, forecasting and training will not be influenced.

 The epidemic data table should contain the following columns.

-- `date` current date in format of `yyyy-mm-dd`.
+- `date` current date in the format of `yyyy-mm-dd`.
 - `adcode` address code of current region/province.
 Region mapping relationship is listed in the function of `it_code_dict` in `components/utils.py`.
 - `dead` newly mortalled cases.
 - `cum_dead` cumulative mortalled cases.